What's THIS For...!: Reception

 A significant contemporary dissent came from Melody Maker, whose Adam Sweeting called the album "a tired and very noisy collection of ripoffs", and deemed the whole effort "unlistenable ... apart from the spaces between the tracks".

-In a 2016 review, Paste magazine's Josh Jackson listed the album at No. 48 on his list of "The 50 Best Post-Punk Albums", noting that "the real genius here is the human emotion that comes through such spare efficiency".
+In a 2016 review, Paste Magazine's Josh Jackson listed the album at No. 48 on his list of "The 50 Best Post-Punk Albums".
+He said the band "laid the groundwork for an industrial music revolution," and noted "the real genius here is the human emotion that comes through such spare efficiency."
 The Pensive Quill's Christopher Owens calls this "...the greatest album ever made."

-Cover image
+Artwork

 The image of the photograph was taken at 88 Colegate in Norwich, though only the left hand side is visible.